 Other Common Names: Fir Bark, Reptile Bark, Forest Bark

 What Is Douglas Fir Bark?

 Douglas fir bark often referred to as fir bark, is material harvested from the outer crust of a Douglas fir tree.
-Scientifically known as Pseudotsuga Menziesii, Douglas fir trees grow a dense layer of bark on its trunk to protect it from wildfires, pests, and other potential threats to the tree.
+Scientifically known as Pseudotsuga Menziesii, Douglas fir trees grow a dense layer of bark on their trunk to protect them from wildfires, pests, and other potential threats to the tree.
 Additional common names of the bark include forest bark and reptile bark due to its popular use in vivariums.

 Douglas Fir Bark Facts

 Douglas fir is a very popular tree to use during the Christmas season due to its affordability compared to other types of conifers.
 If you celebrate Christmas, I’d imagine how tempting it may be to collect a bit of bark before tossing the tree out next year.
 The botanical name Douglas fir was coined after the Scottish botanist, David Douglas, discovered the species in the late 1800s.
 Despite the name, douglas fir isn’t considered a true fir to modern scientists.
 The scientific name Pseudotsuga translates to “false hemlock” because of its close resemblance to the hemlock species as well.